chijioke-ibekwe/raven/README.md

 ## 🧐 About <a name = "about"></a>
 In Laravel, crafting notification classes can often feel repetitive (and WET), especially in projects that rely heavily on notifications.
-Meet Raven – the solution that streamlines the process of sending notifications in Laravel, allowing you to focus on more important parts of your application.
+Meet Raven – the solution that streamlines the process of sending notifications through multiple channels in Laravel, allowing you to focus on your peculiar business logic.
 Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, as well as database notifications.
 Stay tuned, as support for SMS notifications will be integrated in the near future.

 ## 🏁 Getting Started <a name = "getting_started"></a>